Synthesizing Properties

 the correct type of getters and setters based on the attributes of the

-to put the property names in a list after @synthesize
+to put the property names in a list after @synthesize, but

 one or several property names per line: